Skip to main content

 Eastern Slovakia

-Strong Ukrainian and Rusyn influences with hearty, rustic dishes perfect for cold mountain winters.
+Strong Ukrainian and Rusyn influences here, with filling, rustic dishes built for cold mountain winters.

 Cultural Significance: